LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: The etap Device

 \subsection{Architecture}

 The major components of \texttt{etap} are depicted in Fig.~\ref{fig:etap_arch}.
-Every \texttt{etap} is peered with an \texttt{etap-cli} program run by the gateway.
-A persistent TLS connection is established between the two for secure traffic tunneling.
-Since the connection is expected to be long and stable, we set the TLS records to the maximum size (i.e., $16$KB~\cite{dierks2006transport}) for better efficiency.
+Every \texttt{etap} is peered with an \texttt{etap-cli} run by the gateway.
+The two share the same processing logic and since \texttt{etap-cli} operates as a normal program in the trusted gateway, we ignore a detailed description for it.
+A persistent connection will be established between the two for secure traffic tunneling.
+The \textrm{etap} peers will maintain a minimal traffic rate by injecting heartbeat packets to the tunnel.

 At the heart of \texttt{etap} are two rings for queuing packet data: one for transmitting (TX) and the other for receiving (RX).
 A packet is described by a \texttt{pkt\_info} structure, which stores in order the packet size, timestamp, and a buffer for raw packet data.
-We choose the packet buffer has a default size of $1.5$KB, which is the most commonly used maximum transmission unit (MTU).
-Two other data structures are used in preparing and parsing packets.
-A batch buffer stores a multiply of records outside enclave.
-A record buffer holds data decrypted from a single TLS record, and auxiliary fields for handling cross-record packets.
+Two additional data structures are used in preparing and parsing packets: a record buffer holds decrypted data and some auxiliary fields inside the enclave; a batch buffer stores multiple records outside the enclave.

-The \texttt{etap} device is powered by a \emph{core} driver and a \emph{poll} driver.
-The core driver securely exchanges packets with \texttt{etap-cli}, by coordinating necessary networking, en/decoding and en/decryption; it sources the RX ring and sinks the TX ring.
-The poll driver provides packet access API to upper layers, by interacting with the RX and TX ring.
-The core driver also maintains a trusted clock for in-enclave timing.